Encroachment permit applications are available for pick-up at the Engineering Services Division public counter, located at:

 Download the Encroachment Permit Application

 Applications must be returned to the Permit Center and will not be accepted through the mail.
-You may contact the Development Services Division at the numbers listed below for additional information:
+You may contact the Engineering Services division at the numbers listed below for additional information:

 Engineering Permit Hotline (661) 286-4060